Trading Stagwell Inc. (STGW) Stock is a good strategy

 Is Insider Trading a Real Thing?

 Almost all investors and traders prefer to invest in shares controlled by the management of a corporation as a management company will be more likely to run the business itself and to never conduct things against the management’s desires and will always try to do what is best for their shareholders.
 Currently, 2.10 percent of Stagwell Inc. shares are owned by insiders, and 91.20 percent are held by financial institutions.
-Penn Mark Jeffery, the Chief Executive Officer at Stagwell Inc. (STGW) has sold 304,577 shares of firm on Mar 22 at a price of $6.43 against the total amount of $1.96 million.
-In another inside trade, GOLDMAN SACHS GROUP INC, 10% Owner of Stagwell Inc. (NASDAQ:STGW) sold 101,526 shares of the firm on Mar 22 for a total worth of $0.65 million at a price of $6.43.
-An inside trade which took place on Mar 22, Director of Stagwell Inc. Gross Bradley J. sold 101,526 shares of firm against total price of $0.65 million at the cost of $6.43 per share.
+DIMAGGIO VINCENZO, the SVP, Chief Accounting Officer at Stagwell Inc. (STGW) has bought 5,000 shares of firm on May 10 at a price of $5.69 against the total amount of $28450.0.
+In another inside trade, AlpInvest GA Secondary C.V., Former 10% holder of Stagwell Inc. (NASDAQ:STGW) sold 23,328,154 shares of the firm on May 09 for a total worth of $150.0 million at a price of $6.43.
+An inside trade which took place on May 09, Former 10% holder of Stagwell Inc. AlpInvest Partners B.V. sold 23,328,154 shares of firm against total price of $150.0 million at the cost of $6.43 per share.